UML-Cyber-Security/CCDC_Practice_Infrastructure/Injects-Incidents-Infrastructure/Service-Possible-Injects/Wazuh-Possible-Injects.md

 ## Possible Inject II

 ### Description
-Given a list of New Hire, Install Wazuh to secure their system
+Given a list of New Hires, Install Wazuh to secure their system

 ### Step
 1. Configure proper access as an example: